saulpw/jdot/README.md

 InnerDict := KeyValue*

 Key := '.' id
-     | '.' string-literal
+     | '.' string-literal  // keys with whitespaces or other delimiters
      | '.'                 // matches any key

 Variable := '?' id
           | '?'    // ignore contents